 Richard H. Hathorne, 93, of Myrtle Beach, SC, formerly of the Mechanicville, NY area, passed away peacefully while residing at the Myrtle Beach Estates, Myrtle Beach, SC, after a brief illness.
 Born in Brandon, VT on January 13, 1926, he was the son of the late Jonas and Lillian (Desjadon) Hathorne and husband of the late Annette (LaPietro) Hathorne.

-To send flowers in memory of Richard H. "Dick" Hathorne, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Richard H. "Dick" Hathorne, please visit our Heartfelt Sympathies Store.

 Dick served his country proudly during WWII in the US Navy onboard the USS Savannah CL-42, a light cruiser, participating in the Atlantic Theater.
 After returning home from the war, Dick worked as a conductor for the Boston & Maine Railroad in the Mechanicville yards from 1947-1990.